compsocialscience/summer-institute/2022/amu/pre_arrival.md

 ## Office hours

-The SICSS-AMU [Teaching Assistants](https://sicss.io/2022/duke/people#teaching_assistants) will host weekly office hours in the SICSS 2022 Slack.
-You can find information about the office hours in the SICSS 2022 Slack channel #pre-office-hours.
-If you are not able to attend during the regularly scheduled office hours or have any questions about office hours, please contact one of the [Teaching Assistants](https://sicss.io/2022/duke/people#teaching_assistants).
+The SICSS-AMU [Teaching Assistants](https://sicss.io/2022/duke/people#teaching_assistants) will host weekly office hours in the form of Zoom meeting.
+You can find all necessary information about the office hours in the SICSS 2022 Slack channel #pre-office-hours.
+If you are not able to attend during the regularly scheduled office hours or have any questions about office hours, please contact our supervisor of Teaching Assistants (Jędrzej Wydra, e-mail: jedrzej.wydra@amu.edu.pl).